sergeinack3/PowerEduc/lib/phpspreadsheet/readme_powereduc.txt

  * Composer version 2.2.4 2022-01-08 12:30:42

 STEPS:
- * Create a temporary folder outside your moodle installation
+ * Create a temporary folder outside your powereduc installation
  * Create a composer.json file with the following content (you will need to replace X.YY to the proper version to be upgraded):
 {
     "require": {